a2nfinance/dpay/README.md

 - Aepp-sdk
 - Aeproject: for testing purpose.
 - Ant Design: to develop UI/UX.
+## Test Reports

+DPAY uses AEproject, Mocha, and MochaAwesome to do automation test.

+You can see reports at here: [https://dpay.a2n.finance/test-report/dpay.html](https://dpay.a2n.finance/test-report/dpay.html)

 ## Smart Contracts
 Our main smart contract is DAORegistry, which is used to create and store basic data for DAOs and SubDAOs.